 If you're a military veteran, admissions counselors at University of Maryland University College can assist you with selecting a class schedule that combines online, on-site, and hybrid courses so you can qualify for the higher dollar amount from your housing allowance.

 Under the Post‐9/11 GI Bill, your housing allowance is based on a variety of factors, including the following:

 - Whether you take online, on-site, or hybrid courses

 - Where your on-site or hybrid courses meet

 - Your rate of pursuit, which is calculated based on the number of credits you take; to be eligible for housing allowance, you must be enrolled at a 60 percent rate of pursuit or greater

-Spouses and children receiving benefits under the Post‐9/11 GI Bill are eligible for a housing allowance if the transferor is a veteran.
+Spouses of veterans and children receiving benefits under the Post‐9/11 GI Bill may be eligible for a housing allowance.
+Children are eligible for housing allowance if the transferor is active-duty.

 Balancing Your Course Load